 This particular show featured the usual teenage girl tantrums, hissies and general poor behavior.
 I endeavored to take the rudeness in stride.
 Even laughed at the three girls who rolled their eyes and swore at me when I informed each one that she was to be the next rider in the jumping arena.

 Princess Ambulance arrived with her dowdy mother.
-Her thin frame and blond hair contrasted greatly with her overweight mother’s short brown hair and glasses.
+Her thin frame and blond hair contrasted greatly with her petite mother’s short brown hair and glasses.
 Although Princess Ambulance was not mean to me personally she did bark orders to her harried mom.
 Much to my surprise her mom actually marched to these orders.
 I looked at this mother and recognized a cowed woman.
 I saw it in her eyes and in the way she carried herself.
 I beheld a woman who would walk on shards of fiery broken glass if she thought it would make her princess happy.
 She was definitely one of those women who always left the decision making to someone else.
 Unquestioningly carrying out the demands of others.
 I felt both sympathy and contempt for her.

 I did not watch as Princess rode out her turn on the jump course but I was asked to announce her disqualification.
 I pressed the button on the walkie – talkie and asked the judge to repeat her request.
 The judge responded that Princess had gone around the course in the wrong direction!
 “Yeah, that’s an immediate disqualification.” said the administrator.
 I made my announcement and we got back to tallying the previous class scores.